inertia186/radiator/README.md

   * `rake`
 * To run tests with parallelization and local code coverage:
   * `HELL_ENABLED=true rake`
-* To run a stream test on the live STEEM blockchain with debug logging enabled:
+* To run a stream test on the live Hive/Steem blockchain with debug logging enabled:
   * `LOG=DEBUG rake test_live_stream`

 ---